-If this option is not specified, the encryption type will be set to none.
+If this option is not specified, the encryption type will be set to None.
 Please note that copying of a file that had client-side encryption enabled from the source media to the destination media with client-side encryption enabled is not supported.
 All other copying combinations involving client-side encryption are supported.

-The Master Key name that is required by and used for the client-side encryption service or has been created using the AWS Key Management Service and requested for server-side encryption.
-Refer to fskey(1) man page for how to create a Master Key name for client-side encryption.
+The Master Key name that is required by and used for the client-side encryption service.
+Refer to fskey(1) man page for how to create a Master Key name.